-Her first “real gig” was editing a book written by the USDA Forest Services.
+Her first “real gig” was editing a book written by the USDA Forest Services while in college.
 She remembers nothing about trees, but the scientists were very kind.
-From there, career highlights include once answering the phone when Oprah called, sitting in JFK’s rocking chair at the former The Waldorf-Astoria hotel (may it rest in peace), and being one of the first science writers ever hired by NIH.
+From there, she’s written for numerous local and national publications on a variety of topics, ranging from health and science to parenting and home design.
 Gia’s never met a brainstorm she didn’t like or a deadline she couldn’t beat.

 Justin is a designer and photographer.
 He creates the look of a company – designing logos, posters, color schemes, websites, and marketing materials.
 Sexy stuff like that.
 He wrote a book on design called, um, “On Design“.
 Justin is also a photographer of people, events, architecture, products, food, and cars he can’t afford.

 Additionally, Justin is Creative Director at CityMouse Inc., an NYC-based design firm which provides accessible design for people with disabilities, and has been awarded by the City of New York, MIT Media Lab, South By Southwest & more.

 Justin is a two-time winner of the International Design Awards, American Photography, Latin America Fotografia, and some other cool stuff.